 I personally have no problem finding my way around the area, and I think it's fun to move around in all this "extraneous" infrastructure; it is a lot more fun than simply crossing a street on a regular boring old crosswalk (yes, I was that kid who was still trying to play in the cheese maze at Chuck E. Cheese's when I was probably a little too old for it).
 I also do not have a problem finding the local bar before or after a game.
 I think the people that complain about this sort of thing are often the type who are not inclined to hang around in the city anyway.

 But enough of my silly pontifications.
 The insides of the silos look like this, if you look up...

 As far as I know these towers are only open during events, such as hockey games.

 For a long time I’ve eyed that spiral stair with a mind to climb my ass up there, regardless of whether the hatch was unlocked at the top or not; I just never quite got up the guts.
 And that pole’s slippery...if you were to fall off it, there’s a pretty wicked drop down to the concrete if you slip and go the wrong way.
-Another problem is that this tower is usually packed with people going in to the arena, so that means there could be a security person at hand (or some easily rattled law & order suburbanite ready to call the cops on anything remotely inappropriate).
+Another problem is that this tower is usually packed with people going into the arena, so that means there could be a security person at hand (or some easily rattled law & order suburbanite ready to call the cops on anything remotely inappropriate).
 But other than that, there was nothing stopping anyone from helping themselves and climbing the bastard.

 Well one night I had my buddy Sloop in tow, and noticed that the crowd was kinda sparse, since we were a bit early.
 On top of that, the friggin' hatch was obviously wide open: